 The cinereus shrew is a carnivore, eating insect larvae, ants, grasshoppers, crickets, spiders, worms, snails, small rodents, and salamanders.

-They live in grasslands, forests, riverbanks, lakeshores, and tundra in the northern part of North America.
+They live in grasslands, forests, riverbanks, lakeshores, and tundra in the northern parts of North America.

-The cougar is a solitary, elusive, and mostly nocturnal wildcat.
+The cougar is a solitary, elusive, and primarily nocturnal wildcat.
 They are also known as the puma, mountain lion, and catamount.

 They can live in an enormous range of habitats in North America.
 They have a lifespan that ranges between 8 to 13 years.